Arctic policy of Russia: Territorial claims

 In August 2007, a Russian expedition named Arktika 2007, led by Artur Chilingarov, planted a Russian flag on the seabed at the North Pole.
 This was done in the course of scientific research to substantiate Russia's 2001 extended continental shelf claim submission.
 Rock, mud, water, and plant samples at the seabed were collected and brought back to Russia for scientific study.
 The Natural Resources Ministry of Russia announced that the bottom samples collected from the expedition are similar to those found on continental shelves.
 Russia is using this to substantiate its claim that the Lomonosov Ridge in its sector is a continuation of the continental shelf that extends from Russia, and that Russia has a legitimate claim to that seabed.
-The United States and Canada dismissed the flag planting as purely symbolic and legally meaningless.
+The United States and Canada commented that the Russian flag planting was legally meaningless.
 Russia's Foreign Minister Sergey Lavrov agreed, telling reporters: "The aim of this expedition is not to stake Russia's claim but to show that our shelf reaches to the North Pole."
 He also confirmed that Arctic territory issues "can be tackled solely on the basis of international law, the International Convention on the Law of the Sea and in the framework of the mechanisms that have in accordance with it been created for determining the borders of states which have a continental shelf."
 In another interview Sergey Lavrov said: "I was amazed by my Canadian counterpart’s statement that we are planting flags around.
 We’re not throwing flags around.
 We just do what other discoverers did.
 The purpose of the expedition is not to stake whatever rights of Russia, but to prove that our shelf extends to the North Pole.
 By the way the flag on the Moon, it was the same".

 Foreign Ministers and other officials representing Canada, Denmark, Norway, Russia, and the United States met in Ilulissat, Greenland in May 2008, at the Arctic Ocean Conference and announced the Ilulissat Declaration.
 Among other things the declaration stated that any demarcation issues in the Arctic should be resolved on a bilateral basis between contesting parties.